rabins/MyProject/README.md

 # MyProject
 I added this line.
-Added few more lines of code.
+Added few more lines of code.<br>
+Added from other branch.